Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Dimerized chain coupled to a multimode optical cavity

 Our real-space perturbation theory provides a transparent interpretation of the effects of the strong light-matter coupling, as the above renormalized quantities account for an effective coupling between the dipoles which is mediated by the cavity photons.
 Importantly, we have checked that such perturbation theory qualitatively reproduces the results obtained from a diagonalization of the full polaritonic Hamiltonian \eqref{eq:Hamiltonian}, as long as the cavity height $L_x \lesssim 10a$.

 The integrals in Eq.~\eqref{eq: SW renormalized quantities real} are evaluated analytically in Appendix~\ref{sec:Appendix C: Effective coupling integrals}.
-On the one hand, two distinct regimes of cavity-induced coupling are uncovered.
-Indeed, the quasistatic, power-law dipole-dipole couplings $f_{m-m'}$ and $g_{m-m'}$ of Eq.~\eqref{eq:lattice sums real} are renormalized into a quasi-exponential decay at short distances, whose decay length is governed by the cavity transverse dimensions $L_x$ and $L_y$ [see Eq.~\eqref{eq:effective coupling integral J_2}], followed by an oscillating algebraic tail [see Eq.~\eqref{eq:effective coupling integral K(alpha)}].
-On the other hand, the bare dipole frequency $\omega_0$ is only slightly redshifted.
+On the one hand, the quasistatic, power-law dipole-dipole couplings $f_{m-m'}$ and $g_{m-m'}$ of Eq.~\eqref{eq:lattice sums real} are renormalized by the addition of a quasi-exponential decay, whose characteristic length is governed by the cavity transverse dimensions $L_x$ and $L_y$ [see Eq.~\eqref{eq:effective coupling integral J_2}].
+On the other hand, the bare dipole frequency $\omega_0$ is only slightly redshifted [see Eq.~\eqref{eq:effective coupling integral I(0)}].

-Tuning the cavity transverse dimensions so that the photon dispersion \eqref{eq:photonic dispersion pbc} resonates with the two dipolar bands then allows one to enter in the strong light-matter coupling regime.
-Hence, the Hamiltonian \eqref{eq:H_dp SW real} can be viewed as another variation of a dipolar SSH model, with hoppings being highly modified by the strong coupling to a multimode optical cavity.
+Tuning the cavity transverse dimensions so that the photon dispersion \eqref{eq:photonic dispersion pbc} approaches resonance with the two dipolar bands then allows one to enter in the strong light-matter coupling regime.
+Hence, the Hamiltonian \eqref{eq:H_dp SW real} can be viewed as a variation of a dipolar SSH model, with hoppings being highly modified by the strong coupling to a multimode optical cavity.
 In the sequel of this paper, we therefore refer to such a model as a polaritonic SSH model.

 Although strong coupling does not fundamentally modify the symmetries of the effective Hamiltonian [compare Eqs.~\eqref{eq:H_dp real} and \eqref{eq:H_dp SW real}], it can significantly increase the chiral-breaking, intrasublattice interaction \eqref{eq: SW renormalized intersublattice}, which can become dominant over the chiral-preserving, intersublattice one \eqref{eq: SW renormalized intrasublattice}.
 As we will discuss in the next Sec.~\ref{sec:Bulk spectrum}, this increased asymmetry between the two sublattices strongly modifies the bulk spectrum.
 As we will show in Sec.~\ref{sec:Topological phases}, the topological phases of the effective Hamiltonian \eqref{eq:H_dp SW real} are also affected by the light-matter coupling.